Presidents' Trophy: History

 A total of 18 teams have won the Presidents' Trophy.
 The Detroit Red Wings have won six Presidents' Trophies, the most of any team.
-The Boston Bruins, Colorado Avalanche, New York Rangers and Washington Capitals are second with three.
-Five teams (Calgary Flames, Chicago Blackhawks, Dallas Stars, Edmonton Oilers, Vancouver Canucks) are tied for third most with two Presidents' Trophy wins apiece.
-Among these multiple winners, Calgary, Dallas, Detroit, Edmonton, Vancouver, and Washington have won it in consecutive seasons.
+The Boston Bruins and New York Rangers are tied for second with four.
+The Colorado Avalanche and Washington Capitals are tied for third with three.
+Five teams (Calgary Flames, Chicago Blackhawks, Dallas Stars, Edmonton Oilers, Vancouver Canucks) are tied for fourth most with two Presidents' Trophy wins apiece.
+Among these multiple winners, Calgary, Dallas, Detroit, Edmonton, Vancouver, and Washington have won it in consecutive seasons; only Detroit did it consecutively twice.
+Out of these teams, Edmonton, Calgary, and Dallas have captured a Stanley Cup, along with their second straight Presidents' Trophy.